 Compiled by the Road Trip Alberta team

-Alberta is a province that possesses immeasurable beauty seen while cruising the highways.
-The stretch from Banff to Jasper (or in the reverse, from Jasper to Banff!) might just be the corridor that tops it all.
-Otherwise known as the Icefields Parkway, it ranks as one of the most beautiful drives in the world and it makes for an ultimate Canadian Rockies road trip.
+So many people ask us if Jasper is worth the drive from Banff.
+Short answer: YES!
+Alberta is a province with immeasurable beauty, as seen while cruising the highways.
+The stretch from Banff to Jasper (or, in reverse, from Jasper to Banff!) might be the corridor that tops it all.
+Otherwise known as the Icefields Parkway, it ranks as one of the most beautiful drives in the world, and it makes for an ultimate Canadian Rockies road trip.
 It’s no wonder we include it on our list of the best things to do in Alberta!

 About the Route

-Taking the AB-93 North, the total distance from Banff to Jasper is 288 km.
-Breaking that up – the distance from Banff to Lake Louise (a MUST stop along the way) is 57 km and the distance from Lake Louise to Jasper is 233 km.
-Overall, the trip should take close to 4 hours if driving with minimal stops.
+To start your adventure, you must take the highway AB-93 North, with the total distance from Banff to Jasper is 288 km.
+Breaking up the trip – the distance from Banff to Lake Louise (a MUST stop along the way) is 57 km and the distance from Lake Louise to Jasper is 233 km.
+The trip should take up to 4 hours if driving with minimal stops.

 Note that you will need a National Park Pass for the Icefields Parkway!
 You can buy the pass at the park gates or order it in advance online.